 View the most popular items in our shop

 For our Tattoo London exhibition, we commissioned body art from four tattooists from around the capital.
 Meet those artists and learn more about the development of London's tattoo culture in this series of photographic portraits by Kate Berry.
+The Tattoo London display closed in 2016.

 Claudia de Sabe was born in Padua, Italy in 1980.
 She studied art from a young age and attended her first tattoo convention when she was just 14 years old.
 After university, Claudia started working as an apprentice at a couple of tattoo studios in Italy.
 Having travelled to London to be tattooed, she accepted a summer placement at Frith Street Tattoo and eventually relocated to the capital.